-Normal outbound payments – that is, non-direct debit payments – are carried out as SEPA Credit Transfers.
-Unfortunately, once you as the payer have verified an outbound payment it is not easy to cancel the payment and return the funds to your account.
-This is only possible if the payment has not yet been credited to the recipient’s account.
+Normal outgoing transfer – that is, non-direct debit payments – are carried out as SEPA Credit Transfers.
+Unfortunately, once you as the payer have verified an outgoing transfer it is not easy to cancel it and return the funds to your account.
+This is only possible if the funds have not yet been credited to the recipient’s account.

 However, we offer several options to try and return your money to its rightful place.
 Please see below for full details.